Magnetic and Electronic Measurement Techniques

 After successful participation in this module the student is able to:

 - understand and explain different concepts of magnetic systems and the effects of magnetic fields on different solid-state systems;

-- understand and explain the physical aspects of magnetic measurement techniques, in particular the interaction between measurement object and sensor;
+- understand and explain the physical aspects of specific laboratory measurement techniques, in particular the interaction between measurement object and sensor;

-- describe and explain the technical implementation of different magnetic measurement techniques;
+- describe and explain the technical implementation of different measurement techniques;

-- judge the spatial and temporal resolution capability of magnetic measurement techniques.;
+- judge the spatial and temporal resolution capability of measurement techniques.;

-- select and to sketch experimental setups relevant for the investigation of physical questions in magnetism;
+- select and to sketch experimental setups relevant for the investigation of physical questions in magnetism and electronic structure;

-- name the different time- and length scales relevant to magnetic phenomena;
+- name the different time- and length scales relevant to magnetic and electronic phenomena.

 Courses, Learning and Teaching Methods and Literature